Popular City of Ottawa parks

-To check availability of sportsfield and ball diamonds, please contact our office directly.
-Bookings are based on first come first serve.
+To check park availability, please contact our office directly.
+Park bookings are based on first come first serve.

 - Please provide alternative locations as your preferred site may not be available or suitable for your proposed event.
 Please clearly indicate if they are your second or third choice.

 - Send the completed application form to Centralized Allocations at firstname.lastname@example.org.
 Please ensure that all fields have been filled out correctly before submitting.

 - Once the completed application has been received by one of our staff, we will review all aspects and if required, request more information regarding your event.
 This process varies in length of time.

 - A tentative contract along with information on how to make payment will be sent to you by e-mail.
 You will review, sign and return one copy to us at email@example.com.

 - The contract will only be valid once we have received payment and the signed copy of the contract in our offices prior to the event.